dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 Links to nowhere.

-You can and should alter the text as you please — make it be a landing page for your imagination.
+**You can and should alter the text and images** as you please — make it be a landing page for your imagination!

 **Note:** no JS, or any external libraries or CSS frameworks are allowed for this assignment.
 You can do all of it was just the HTML/CSS from scratch.
 Don't worry it'll be fun!